TanatronJitjam/Badminton-Court-Automation/README.md

-# Smart Badminton Court Automation System
+# Badminton Court Automation System

 A team project for automating badminton court lighting and ventilation using ESP32, MQTT, and a Raspberry Pi server.